Azure-Samples/hdinsight-diagnostic-scripts/HDInsightNetworkValidatorV2/readme.md

 ## <a id="what"></a>What is HNV ?
 Creating an HDInsight cluster in a complex networking environment involving firewall, user-defined routes etc. like networking components requires configuring multiple settings properly.
 HDInsight cluster creation can fail if your network is not configured properly.<br>
-HDInsight Network Validator (a.k.a HNV) is a Python 3.x script which is checking your networking configuration and reporting back if your network is properly configured to create and use an HDInsight cluster or not.
+HDInsight Network Validator (aka HNV) is a Python 3.x script which is checking your networking configuration and reporting back if your network is properly configured to create and use an HDInsight cluster or not.
 <br>
 Please note that HNV does not make any changes in any of your configuration.
 Instead, it will report what you should fix to you.